HBchevelle68/dt/README.md

 # dt
-Small disassembly tool to help with other project and as a learning project to learn Rust
+Small disassembly tool to help with other projects and as a learning project to learn Rust